biocorecrg/ExOrthist/README.md

 #### Exon clusters statistics

 ExOrthist includes a script (`get_cluster_stats.pl`) to calculate some basic statistics on the generated exon clusters (orthogroups; OGs).
 This script only requires the output folder of `main.nf` as input.
-It consists of three related tables: a) the number of CDS exons from each species and the percent of those present in the final OGs (i.e. with at least one homolog); b) different types of OGs depending on the homology relationships (1:1, etc); and c) for those OGs in which at least one species is missing an homolog, the number of cases missed per species.
+It consists of three related tables: a) the number of CDS exons from each species and the percent of those present in the final OGs (i.e. with at least one homolog); b) different types of OGs depending on the homology relationships (1:1, etc); and c) for those OGs in which at least one species is missing a homolog, the number of cases missed per species.
 Example for a genome-wide run between hg38, mm10 and bosTau9:

 ```
 perl ~/ExOrthist/bin/GetStatsExonsClusters.pl --main_output hg38_mm10_bosTau9-test/